|Project by Carey Mitchell||posted 08-04-2016 03:08 AM||6105 views||32 times favorited||32 comments|

-This project took longer than expected – hand cutting the dovetails took forever and when it got to the stage for arranging and mounting tools, it really slowed to a crawl.
+This project took longer than expected – hand cutting the dovetails took forever and when it got to the stage for arranging and mounting tools, it slowed to crawling indecision.
 The plans and video came from Fine Woodworking magazine, and were first rate.
 I design almost everything I build and rarely use published plans. it was a pleasure not to spend a lot of time in design – and worrying that things might not work out.

-I decided to hand cut the dovetails – all of them.
-The video showed some nice ways to do them with the table saw and router, but for some reason I just wanted to do it the hard way.
+I decided to hand cut the dovetails.
+The video showed some nice ways to do them with the table saw and router, but I wanted to do it the hard way.
 The cabinet and door sides are made from 7/8” maple.
 A new set of good chisels, well sharpened, made the dovetails much easier.
 The cabinet is 42×28 x 10 1/2” with doors 4” deep, so there was a lot of chisel work.

 Both doors house internal doors that double the capacity.
 The upper section of the cabinet has internal doors that provide additional storage.
 Sooo, I still have room for additional tools.

 I used birch plywood to give the bland maple a little color (good grief – birch plywood from HD ain’t what it used to be).
-I added some character to the front by veneering the doors with walnut.
+I added some character to the front by veneering the door panels with walnut.
 Finish is a coat of satin lacquer.

 It is supported by a clever french cleat, which is really the 1/2” plywood back.
 The lower part of the back, separated from the top by the solid shelf below the plane till, forms the part attached to the wall, and the upper back is secured to the cabinet.
 Using the back as the cleat parts allows a flush fit against the wall.
 The shelf has through tenons into the sides for extra strength.